"If We Don't Act Now, When? And If We Don't Act, Who Will?"

 In keeping with PlanNYC 2030's fertile vision, some high performance, energy efficiency programs are already beginning to bloom.
 Nine NYC universities announced that they would "lead by example" and cut their GHG emissions by 30% within ten years, far faster than the citywide goal of a 30% cut by the year 2030.
 The three largest participating universities occupy 38 million square feet of space; that's a lot of room for improvement.
 The City promises to act an as informational clearing house and to share best practices and develop knowledge that can help all participating universities to meet their targets effectively and efficiently.
 According to the Mayor's press release, the City has the goal of "improving data logging, installing more modern, efficient, equipment, tuning up equipment that is already in place and improving operations and maintenance practices" in some of its own buildings.

-What New York must and can avoid is the Chicago Climate Curse.
-The essence of this curse is making promises and setting climate targets but finding that GHG emissions are on the rise.
+What New York must and can avoid is the Chicago Climate Curse 1, the essence of which is making promises and setting climate targets but finding that GHG emissions are on the rise.
 From this distance it's hard to say whether the Chicago's current failure springs from false promises, false premises or simply botched implementation, but what's clear is that energy demand hasn't been contained.
 The Big Apple can do better, but it will take a willingness to spend both financial and serious political capital, and it will take a willingness by citizens, communities, advocates and myriad businesses to try out new ways of doing things.
 If New York fails to reach its climate goals, we'll all have to look in the mirror to figure out what went wrong.

 As Mayor Bloomberg constantly reminds us, he has under one thousand days left in office.
 His PlaNYC 2030 puts New York on the map as a capital city for combating climate change.
 It offers 127 ideas for how to do battle.
 Not every idea is a winner and — since the plan isn't some sacred text — edits, revisions and deletions are all on the table.
 Nevertheless, there is an urgency to getting the gears engaged and the plan in motion.
 Scientists say that we have no time to waste in minimizing our carbon footprint.